Intermediate-mass black hole binary parameter estimation with next-generation ground-based detector networks: Conclusions

 The sensitivity of individual detectors also plays an important role.
 Among the interferometers we considered, ET is the most sensitive at frequencies $\lesssim 10\,\rm{Hz}$, while CE40 is the most sensitive in the range $[10,100]\,\rm{Hz}$.
 This implies that ET plays a dominant role for IMBHs with high detector-frame masses, while CE40 is the most valuable detector at the lower-mass end.
 For this reason, a CE40-ET network is only marginally worse than the optimal CE40-CE20-ET network at constraining masses and redshift.
 Parameter estimation errors are slightly worse for the CE20-ET network, while a hypothetical network consisting only of two CEs (CE40-CE20) would have the worst performance among networks consisting of 2 XG detectors, constraining IMBH binary masses and redshift with $\lesssim 10\%$ errors only for $z\lesssim 1$.
 For an IMBH binary with $M\sim 1000\,M_\odot$, the optimal CE40-CE20-ET network can reach sky localization precision below $1\,\rm{deg}^2$ up to $z\sim 0.9$; CE40-ET, up to $z\sim 0.7$; CE20-ET, up to $z\sim0.15$; and CE40-CE20, only up to $z\sim0.015$.

 In conclusion, we wish to point out some important caveats.
 First of all, we modeled the instrumental noise by only taking into account the detector PSD, but the mass and redshift reach for high-mass systems are currently affected by noise glitches that can mimic short signals~\cite{Chandra:2020ccy}.
 This is likely to be the case for XG detectors as well, especially for signals that merge close to the low-frequency sensitivity limit.
 For this reason, our horizon estimates for detectable sources are somewhat optimistic.
 Moreover, the presence of confusion noise due to overlapping signals at low frequencies can further limit the reach of the detectors~\cite{Wu:2022pyg} and slightly worsen the parameter estimation errors of resolved signals~\cite{Reali:2022aps,Reali:2023eug,Johnson:2024foj}.
-We leave a detailed exploration of these effects, and more detailed comparisons to full Bayesian PE studies such as Ref.~\cite{Fairhurst:2023beb}, to future work.
+We leave a detailed exploration of these effects to future work.

 \acknowledgements